widrapp/documentation/README.md

 The following commands are available in Widr.
 This list is not exhaustive and should be adapted with different target/request users and specific parameters.

+## Pipes

+Using pipes in command is still in testing and will be documented later, but using pipes between 2 commands to share data is already possible when the command receiving the other command's data supports it.

+The format for using pipes is :

+`file //home/my_file.txt || echo 'inject this data'`

+Note that not all commands support pipes and using pipes on non pipable commands could produce strange results in the current version.

 ### FS controller

 Side note: All user files are listed in the `//home` folder.
 This folder acts as a drive (see the Drives section below for more details), and can therefore be directly refered as `//home`, without specifying the fs controller.
 In reality, this is then converted in the background as `fs folder //home`.
 But writing `//home` is just faster and more convenient.